 You can start the simulation by running the script

 ./run.sh located in each participant directory.
-OpenFOAM can be executed in parallel by using an additional
+OpenFOAM can be executed in parallel using

-run.sh -parallel flag.
+run.sh -parallel.
 The default setting uses 4 MPI ranks.

 You can visualize the results using paraView or

-cgx(for native CalculiX resul files), as usual.
+cgx(for native CalculiX result files), as usual.
 The total deformation is rather small.
 Multiplying the deformation by factor of 10 (warp by vector filter in paraView) and visualizing the fluid domain at

 t=0.005s looks as follows: